Sharesale

 Creating High Octane Action on a Shoestring: The Story behind ‘The Pickup’

 When you lose your job in a pandemic, some might say it’s not the ideal time to make a movie.
 But for Nicholas Acosta, that’s exactly what he decided to do.
 After being out of work for almost a year, he and his then-girlfriend, Xenia Leblanc, began to get restless.
-After having some success making short films at home, they craved a new – a full-blown action film!
+After having some success making short films at home, they craved a new project – a full-blown action film!

 The birth of ‘The Pickup’